RiyaJadhao/Myntra-Hacker-ramp-We-for-she/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or feedback, please reach out to [your email address].
+For any questions or feedback, please reach out to [riyajadhao35@gmail.com].

 ## Links
 - [Live Demo](https://riyajadhao.github.io/Myntra-Hacker-ramp-We-for-she)